caffeine93/nightfirespy/README.md

 - ported aluigi's seckey/enctype algorithm implementation

-- gameserver heartbeat handling has been implemented, but 'status' still pending
+- gameserver heartbeat handling has been implemented

 - implemented server cleanup

 - top-level signal handler installed which allows for calling of MasterServer_free() API function and properly frees the resources, closes the sockets and stops and joins the threads.

+### Verification status

+- heartbeat processing verified through netcat